-Staff must not engage in inappropriate use of social network sites which may bring themselves, the school, school community or employer into disrepute.
-Staff should ensure that they adopt suitably high security settings on any personal profiles they may have.
+Staff must not engage in inappropriate use of social network sites which may bring themselves, the school.

-Staff must be circumspect in their use of all social media or any other web-based presence that they may have, including written content, videos or photographs, and views expressed directly or by association with websites/pages or posts established by others (eg 'liking', reposting or forwarding).
+Staff must be circumspect in their use of all social media or any other web-based presence that they may have, including written content, videos or photographs, and views expressed directly or by association with websites/pages or posts established by others (e.g. 'liking', reposting or forwarding).
 This includes the use of dating websites where staff could encounter parents or students either with their own profile or acting covertly.